Permanent Residence UK 2026 : Requirements & How to Get It

 Can permanent residence be lost?

 Yes.
 ILR can normally be lost after two years’ continuous absence from the UK.
-EU settled status has different absence rules.
+EU settled status is generally lost after five continuous years outside the UK, or four continuous years for Swiss citizens and their family members, in line with the relevant Withdrawal Agreement and Swiss Citizens’ Rights Agreement provisions.
 Permanent status can also be affected by serious criminality or deception, depending on the circumstances.

 Do I still need to apply for visas once I have permanent residence?

-No. Once ILR or settled status is granted, you no longer need to extend visas.
-However, permanent residence is not citizenship, and conditions can still apply, particularly around absences and conduct.
+Once ILR or settled status is granted, you no longer need to extend visas, provided the status is not lost through absences or revoked.

 Can I work freely in the UK with permanent residence?